 Cross border access to health services

-These services are managed by service level agreements and include:
+These services are managed by service level agreements.
+They include:

 The Irish and UK governments are committed to continuing cross border arrangements.